 Basically, the trick is to choose to set up a feature and then cancel the process.
 If necessary, do this for a second time for the annoying message to clear.

-Tip: If you don’t see the option Set Up Later in Wallet, Set Up Later in Settings, or something similar, swipe from the left edge of the screen to get to the previous screen or force-quit the Settings app.
+Tip: If you don’t see the option to Set Up Later in Wallet, Set Up Later in Settings, or something similar, swipe from the left edge of the screen to get to the previous screen or force-quit the Settings app.
 You may need to repeat this for every feature listed in Settings suggestions.

-You will no longer see a notification from Settings on the Lock Screen, and your iOS device will stop nudging you to use Apple Pay or finish setting up other features you don’t want to use.
+You’ll no longer see a notification from Settings on the Lock Screen, and your iOS device will stop nudging you to use Apple Pay or finish setting up other features you don’t want to use.

-If you also happen to see the red dot badge on the Wallet app’s icon on your Home screen reminding you to set up Apple Pay, get rid of it by disabling the Badges option in Settings > Notifications > Wallet or turn off Wallet notifications altogether.
+If you also happen to see the red dot badge on the Wallet app’s icon on your Home screen, reminding you to set up Apple Pay, get rid of it by disabling the Badges option in Settings > Notifications > Wallet or turn off Wallet notifications altogether.

-Yet another solution for the Apple Pay prompts: turn off Apple Pay Cash in Settings > Wallet & Apple Pay to have these relentless notifications stopped.
+Yet another solution for the Apple Pay prompts: turn off Apple Cash in Settings > Wallet & Apple Pay to have these relentless notifications stopped.

 Check out next: